Term: Fall 2019

 Course Director: Arthur Hilliker

 Day and Location: Fridays from 2:30 to 5:30 pm in CB 122

 Course Dates: Sept 20, 27 and Oct 4, 11, 25 and Nov 1

-Course ID.: Y05V01
+Course ID.: U59E01

 (Mandatory course for MSc students in the areas of Molecular and Cellular Biology and Animal Physiology)

 The course is designed to introduce students to the process of scientific inquiry and hypothesis-based research.
 The objective is to teach and improve on the students’ skills of scientific writing and oral presentation.
-Students will be provided historical and current scientific articles to present and critique, and be required to attend the Gairdner lecture.
-Potential issues facing graduate students during their training, such as research progress, expectations and ethical conduct will be highlighted.
+Students will be provided historical and current scientific articles to present and critique, and be required to attend a Gairdner lecture.
+Potential issues facing graduate students during their training, such as research progress, expectations and ethical conduct will be discussed.